alikariminik/Milestone-Project-Two/README.md

 * It should be entirely possible for an individual utilising a keyboard only to be able to click "Find my dream holiday!" button, home button and select on option a or option b image.

 Implementation:
 * The user will be able to navigate the site using only a keyboard.
-All elements will be individually selectable through the keyboard and standard keyboard controls.
+All buttons and images can be selected utlising both mouse clicks and "keydown" enter.

+User Story:

+> As a user I want to be able to use a screen reader to help use this site.

+Acceptance Criteria:
+* It should be entirely possible for an individual utilising a screen reader to easily utilise the site.

+Implementation:
+* The user will be able to navigate the site utilising a screen reader.
+All buttons and images can be selected utlising both mouse clicks and "keydown" enter.

 ### The Skeleton Plane